Rankin-Cohen brackets for Calabi-Yau modular forms: GMCD for the Dwork family

-In this section we first recall relevant facts and terminologies given in \cite{movnik, younes2} in subsections \ref{subsection EMS} and \ref{subsection amsy}, and for more details one is referred to the same references.
-Then, we will observe some new important results which will be used in the subsequent section.
+In Subsections \ref{subsection EMS} and \ref{subsection amsy} we first recall some relevant facts and terminologies from \cite{movnik, younes2}, and for more details one is referred to the same references.
+Then, we will observe some new important results in Subsection \ref{subsection R as qhvf} which will be used in the subsequent section.
 In this manuscript for any positive integer $n$ we fix the notation $\di2:=\frac{n+1}{2}$ if $n$ is odd, and $\di2:=\frac{n}{2}$ if $n$ is even.